 It is critical to be aware of how the customer journey has changed, not just so you can plan a new marketing strategy, but also because these changes have a direct impact on loyalty and retention.
 A customer who feels deeply connected to a brand will often purchase from that company without comparing prices or competing product offerings.
 Turning customers into brand advocates offers another level of value for companies.

-Harvard Business Review research suggests that, depending on your industry, it’s five to twenty five times more expensive to acquire customers compared to retaining those you already have.
-The research also suggests that if you can increase customer retention by just 5% then this will result in a profit increase of 25% to 95%.
+Harvard Business Review research suggests that, depending on your industry, it’s five to 25 times more expensive to acquire customers compared to retaining those you already have.
+The research also suggests that if you can increase customer retention by just 5 percent, then this will result in a profit increase of 25 percent to 95 percent.

-The approach to building customer loyalty has changed in recent years and it is important to distinguish between customer satisfaction and customer loyalty.
-Many companies focus singularly on customer satisfaction and they overlook the value of creating brand advocates.
-Research by Bain & Co. found that 60-80% of satisfied customers do not return to purchase more from a company that satisfied them just with a good experience.
+The approach to building customer loyalty has changed in recent years, and it is important to distinguish between customer satisfaction and customer loyalty.
+Many companies focus singularly on customer satisfaction and overlook the value of creating brand advocates.
+Research by Bain & Co. found that 60 percent to 80 percent of satisfied customers do not return to purchase more from a company that satisfied them just with a good experience.
 The reason is generally because of a lack of connection.
 They had a good experience, but nothing is drawing them back.

 Instead of loyalty being merely transactional, such as points for purchases, there is a need to appreciate all customer interactions and to make the brand experience enjoyable and personalized.
 This leads to a more natural back and forth style of interaction between the customer and brand.

-The old paradigm of marketing would argue that only popular business to consumer brands (think Nike or Coca-Cola) could effectively build relationships with customers across all social channels; however, nowadays all brands are challenged with the question of how to connect and inspire consumers.
+The old paradigm of marketing would argue that only popular business-to-consumer brands (think Nike or Coca-Cola) could effectively build relationships with customers across all social channels; however, all brands nowadays are challenged with the question of how to connect and inspire consumers.
 If you want to transform satisfied customers into brand advocates, you need to first start by having meaningful conversations that resonate with your target audiences so they begin to appreciate and connect with the culture of your business.
-For example, if you look at the Facebook, Instagram, or Twitter feed of a boutique hotel or local health food market that truly understands these principles, you will find customers who are actively conversing on these platforms – swapping news, ideas, recipes, and asking questions.
+For example, if you look at the Facebook, Instagram or Twitter feed of a boutique hotel or local health food market that truly understands these principles, you will find customers who are actively conversing on these platforms — swapping news, ideas and recipes, and asking questions.

-A recent Forbes article on selling to the next-generation of customers describes how the modern sales process is much more about ‘customer pull’ rather than ‘brand push’.
-Customers today are less likely to learn about your products through cold calling or hard sales approach; instead, they pull information that is relevant and helpful to them through webinars, podcasts, whitepapers, blogs, and reviews found online.
+A recent Forbes article on selling to the next generation of customers describes how the modern sales process is much more about “customer pull” than “brand push.”
+Customers today are less likely to learn about your products through cold calling or a hard sales approach; instead, they pull information that is relevant and helpful to them through webinars, podcasts, white papers, blogs and reviews found online.
 This requires a new approach to how companies align sales and digital marketing functions to work collaboratively with the goal of educating and adding value to potential and existing customers.

-Industry analyst firm Gartner published a research paper exploring customer experience in 2020 wherein they predicted the need for a ‘customer experience hub’ inside organizations.
-The hub would bring together all customer-facing operations providing deeper insights and a holistic understanding of customers.
-This shift has a dramatic effect on how marketing, advertising, sales, and customer service will begin to converge in order to successfully harness insights and analytics across departments.
+Industry analyst firm Gartner published a research paper exploring customer experience in 2020 wherein they predicted the need for a “customer experience hub” inside organizations.
+The hub would bring together all customer-facing operations, providing deeper insights and a holistic understanding of customers.
+This shift has a dramatic effect on how marketing, advertising, sales, and customer service will begin to converge to successfully harness insights and analytics across departments.

-If you want to create a digital environment where customers can gather information as needed from the web or mobile apps, then you need to consider a blended marketing and customer service environment where customers can find the right information when they need it and interactions are consistent across channels.
+If you want to create a digital environment where customers can gather information as needed from the web or mobile apps, then you need to consider a blended marketing and customer service environment where customers can find the right information when they need it.
+And you need to ensure that interactions are consistent across channels.

-With the evolution of the digital customer journey, all brands need to consider how they will impact customer experience across all departments and customer touch-points to effectively strengthen brand position in the market place.
-To succeed in a world of increased connectivity, brands must begin to take a holistic approach to understanding how marketing, sales and service collectively impact the customer experience.
+With the evolution of the digital customer journey, all brands need to consider how they will affect customer experience across all departments and customer touchpoints to effectively strengthen brand position in the marketplace.
+To succeed in a world of increased connectivity, brands must begin to take a holistic approach to understanding how marketing, sales and service collectively affect the customer experience.